-DifferentIndividuals(a:Peter a:Meg a:Megan)
+'''

-Peter, Meg, and Megan are all different from each other.
+DifferentIndividuals ( a:Peter Peter, Meg, and Megan are all a:Meg a:Megan ) Peter, meg, and megan are all different from each other.

+'''

 8.3.3 Exact Cardinality

 An exact cardinality expression ObjectExactCardinality(n OPE CE) consists of a nonnegative integer n, an object property expression OPE, and a class expression CE, and it contains all those individuals that are connected by OPE to exactly n different individuals that are instances of CE.
 If CE is missing, it is taken to be owl:Thing.
 Such an expression is actually equivalent to the expression